Last Updated on

 Most Data Scientists and Machine Learning Engineers prefer using Python for Data Science and developing artificial intelligence and machine learning apps.

-And to help you develop these skills, we have linked some of the best available resources to help you become a creative data practitioner.
+Here are five critical skills you need to develop as a beginner and to help you develop these skills, I’ve linked some of the best available resources to help you become a creative data practitioner.

 Gathering data from websites is one of the most logical and easily accessible sources of data.